Clay Matthews III: 2012

-2013 season
+2013

 Playing in only 11 games during the 2013 season, Matthews recorded 41 tackles (26 solo), a team-high 7.5 sacks, and three forced fumbles.
 During the Packers' Week 5 matchup with the Detroit Lions on October 6, 2013, Matthews broke his right thumb and missed the next four games.
-On November 10, in a game at home against the Philadelphia Eagles, he returned to the playing field, donning a large "club" cast over his entire right hand.
+On November 10, in a game at home against the Philadelphia Eagles, Matthews returned to the playing field, donning a large "club" cast over his entire right hand.
 Without the ability to use his fingers to grab or apply pressure or leverage, Matthews was left to be fairly ineffective during this game.
 The following week, he returned to the field with a less restrictive device that allowed his fingers to remain free.
 The device seemed to improve his performance the following week.
 After completing only two tackles (one solo) with no sacks, stuffs, hits, or hurries on the quarterback against the Philadelphia Eagles, in the Packers' Week 11 match-up against the New York Giants the following week, Matthews had four tackles, including a sack with the less restrictive device.
 After the Giants game, Matthews went on to accumulate 4.5 more sacks and 17 tackles (10 solo) over the next five weeks.
 In Week 16, during the second to last game of the regular season against the Pittsburgh Steelers, Matthews refractured his thumb sacking Ben Roethlisberger and was out for the remainder of the season.
+He was ranked 77th by his fellow players on the NFL Top 100 Players of 2014.

-2014 season
+2014

 Prior to the 2014 season, the Packers signed veteran free agent Julius Peppers to bring an additional pass rush to help Matthews.
 After a Week 8 loss to the New Orleans Saints, where the Packers defense gave up almost 500 yards of offense, including 172 yards rushing from Mark Ingram, Packers defensive coordinator Dom Capers and head coach Mike McCarthy decided to alter Matthews's position, alternating him between outside linebacker and middle linebacker during games, depending on the play call.
 The move paid huge dividends for both Matthews and the Packers defense, as the defense improved drastically over the final eight games of the season.
 After spending the first half of the season ranked near the bottom in the league in defense, the Packers finished the season ranked a respectable 14th in the NFL in total defense.
 Matthews's sack numbers also increased in the second half of the season.
 After only getting 2.5 sacks in the first eight games, Matthews had 8.5 sacks in the final eight games, including back-to-back two-sack games against the Buffalo Bills and Tampa Bay Buccaneers.
 Matthews finished the season with 11 sacks, 9 passes defended, one interception (his first since 2011), and two forced fumbles.
 For the first time in his NFL career, Matthews started every game during the regular season.
+He was ranked 51st by his fellow players on the NFL Top 100 Players of 2015.